Pollinator Gardens

 Malvaviscus arboreus var. drummondii

-Native to the southeastern United States, this flower gets its name from the shape of the turban-like bloom.
+Native to the southeastern United States, this flower gets its name from the shape of its turban-like bloom.
 Hummingbirds are very drawn to its red color.
 The primary host of the Turk’s Cap white skipper is a small butterfly.

 Texas Gold Columbine